ChaviB118/Medical_Insurance_Premium_Prediction_ML/README.md

 # Medical_Insurance_Premium_Prediction_ML
-I Completed this project as part of my Data Science and Machine Learning Internship with United Network of Professionals (UNP).
+I completed this project as part of my Data Science and Machine Learning Internship with United Network of Professionals (UNP).

 # About the project :
 The objective of the project is to build a Machine Learning model to forecast annual medical insurance premium based on given customer data.